 Bobcat 773 is a skid steer loader that first appeared on the market in 1994.
 Although it is considered an old loader today, it is still a worth-purchasing loader.
-By understanding Bobcat 773 specs and problems as well as the right way to buy it, you can find this loader reliable equipment to use at home.
+By understanding Bobcat 773 specs and problems and the right way to buy it, you can find this loader reliable equipment to use at home.

 Why Bobcat 773?

 Why should you buy a two decades old loader if buying a new loader is risk-free?
-Obviously, price becomes the priority when it comes to buying a used machine; however, besides the significant price cut, there are actually many other reasons why buying a used Bobcat 773 a plausible decision.
+Obviously, price becomes the priority for buying a used machine; however, besides the significant price cut, there are actually many other reasons why buying a used Bobcat 773 a plausible decision.

 1. Construction equipment technology is slow.

-Unlike electronics and computers, whose rate of evolution is lightning speed, the advancement of technologies used by construction equipment is relatively slow.
+Unlike electronics and computers, whose evolution rate is lightning speed, the advancement of technologies used by construction equipment is relatively slow.
 Therefore, even an old skid steer loader still feels new today.

 2. Bobcat 773 is the best of the 700-series models.

-Bobcat released three models in its 700-series skid steer loaders: 753, 763 and 773.
-Just by looking at Bobcat 773 specs, you will know that it is the most advanced in terms of features.
+Bobcat released three models in its 700-series skid steer loaders: 753, 763, and 773.
+By looking at Bobcat 773 specs, you will know that it is the most advanced in terms of features.

 3. Bobcat 773’s giant arms are unmistakable.

 Bobcat 773 looks unique with its large black arms—a feature that is rare even in Bobcat’s latest models.
-There large arms not only give Bobcat 773 a mean look, but also provide the loader with higher and longer reach, especially when lifting.
+Their large arms not only give Bobcat 773 a mean look but also provide the loader with a higher and longer reach, especially when lifting.